MaterializeInc/demos/integrations/terraform/hashicorp-vault/README.md

 The vault `kv put` command creates a key-value secret in the path specified.
 In this case, the secret is stored in `secret/materialize`.

-To retrieve a secret, you use the `vault kv get` command:
+To retrieve a secret, use the `vault kv get` command:

 ```bash
 vault kv get secret/materialize